 The City will work with the Homeless Trust to implement its specialized behavioral health outreach team known as "Lazarus".
 The Lazarus initiative targets homeless individuals with severe mental illness, many of whom are frequent users of crisis services such as jails and hospitals.

 Addressing the emergency shelter and transitional housing needs of homeless persons

-The City will continue to support the Homeless Trust's efforts to refer people who become homeless in Miami Gardens to the nearest appropriate shelter, or to provide motel vouchers if possible.
+The City will continue to support the Homeless Trust's efforts to refer people who become homeless in Miami Gardens to the nearest appropriate shelter.

 Emergency Housing: